tobyweston/blog/astro/src/content/blog/2012-07-28-mountain-lion-carnage.md

 You can install Xcode which should put Subversion in `/Applications/Xcode.app/Contents/Developer/usr/bin/svn`.
 Victor Quinn talks about [reinstalling Xcode](http://victorquinn.com/blog/2012/02/19/fix-git-svn-in-mountain-lion/) to fix similar problems.

-## Java

-OSX will install this for you the first time you try and start up a Java app.
+## JaOSX will install this for you the first time you try and start up a Java app.
 It sets up a symbolic link for `mvn` to point to Maven 3 which may need adjusting if you're still using Maven 2.
-See [this post](/blog/2011/10/29/java-source-on-mac) for the fix.
+See [this post](/blog/2011-10-29-java-source-on-mac/) for the fix.

 ## Rake / Python

 It even managed to mess with my Python installation which gets used when building this blog using the `rake generate` command.
 Thanks though to [Sébastien Han](http://www.sebastien-han.fr/blog/2012/07/26/broken-rake-after-update-to-mountain-lion/) for getting me out of it.